 The Ph.D. program is primarily a full-time program.
-Most of the students that we accept will work as teaching or research assistants with faculty and will be actively involved in the teaching and research process.
-However, we are still considering part-time students.
-What we ask is that students who consider to be part-time in the Ph.D. program offer a plan as to how they will integrate their work with pursuit of Ph.D. level research.
-For example, we had part-time students whose employers allowed them to gather data and conduct research from in-house projects.
-In addition, their employers allow them the freedom to attend seminars and colloquia during the day.
+Most of the students that we accept will work as teaching or research assistants with faculty, and will be actively involved in the teaching and research process.
+However, we do consider part-time students.
+Part-time students must offer a plan as to how they will integrate their work with pursuit of Ph.D.-level research — for example, having an employer allow students to gather data and conduct research from in-house projects.
 Our goal is to have all of our students interacting with faculty and one another and actively participating in research, colloquia and seminars.
-While this is difficult to do as a part-time student it is not impossible but it does require the full support of the employer.
+For a part-time student, this requires the full support of the employer.

 2. Are there minimum GMAT scores required?
 What is the average for accepted candidates?

 We expect applicants to score above the 85th percentile of the GMAT and GRE tests.

 3. Assuming I was accepted as a part-time student, what is a realistic timeline for program completion?

 Coursework for a part-time student could realistically be completed in three years.
 Dissertation completions vary considerably, but some students have completed dissertations in two years (this is rare for part-time students).

 4. I haven't completed a thesis in the course of my master's study.
 Will this affect my chances for admission?
 What is the process for candidates who have not met this requirement?

 Completion of a thesis is desirable, but not essential.
 We admit students conditionally if they have not done independent research equivalent to a master's thesis.
 Students without a thesis or equivalent are required to complete an independent research study sometime in the first two years.